mozilla/gecko-dev/testing/perfdocs/generated/perftest-in-a-nutshell.rst

    :scale: 75%
    :align: center

-Additionally you can also use the overflow menu and generate a profile:
+Additionally, you can also use the overflow menu and generate a profile:

  .. image:: ./create_profile_triple_dot.png
    :alt: Creating a profile through the overflow menu